-Steelers reinstate Joey Porter after some charges dropped
+Steelers reinstate Joey Porter after most charges dropped

-PITTSBURGH (AP) -- Pittsburgh Steelers assistant coach Joey Porter is back with the team in time for Sunday's playoff game in Kansas City after several charges were dropped following an altercation outside a Miami bar last weekend.
+PITTSBURGH (AP) -- Steelers assistant coach Joey Porter is back with the team in time for Sunday's playoff game in Kansas City after prosecutors dropped all but two minor charges stemming from an altercation outside a Pittsburgh bar last weekend.

-Pittsburgh had placed Porter on indefinite leave on Monday but reconsidered when Allegheny County District Attorney Stephen Zappala Jr. dropped charges of aggravated assault involving a police officer, simple assault, resisting arrest and defiant trespass in connection with Porter's actions Sunday involving a bouncer.
+The Steelers had placed Porter on indefinite leave on Monday but reconsidered when Allegheny County District Attorney Stephen Zappala Jr. dropped charges of aggravated assault involving a police officer, simple assault, resisting arrest and defiant trespass in connection with Porter's actions Sunday involving a bouncer.
 Zappala made the decision after reviewing surveillance video.

 Porter, who coaches the outside linebackers, still faces summary disorderly conduct and summary public drunkenness.
 The two citations each carry fines up to $500 and 90 days in jail.

-Note: This story has been corrected to show that the bar altercation happened in Pittsburgh, not Miami.